 Understanding how the users’ experience influences whether they will return to the site or not, which in turn, will directly impact your bottom line.

-Latency is always going to influence the performance of your website but with the proper tooling, you can mitigate its impact by addressing the main issues causing the latency in the first place.
-But if you’re interested in improving overall website health, you should keep an eye on more than latency so check out this article where we explain what are the most important UX metrics you should monitor to improve website performance.
+Latency is always going to influence how your website performs but with the proper tooling, you can mitigate its impact by addressing the main issues causing the latency in the first place.
+But if you’re interested in providing the best possible experience to your users, you should keep an eye on more than network latency, so check out this article where we explain what are the most important UX metrics you should monitor to improve website performance.